Saturday, June 8, 2024

 Honda CB100, CB125, XL100 project

 Either I just wasted my money and filled my shed, or got myself a bargain.
-These CBs currently sell on Marketplace for close for $4000.
-My hope is that I’ll follow through on this project and by the end of it know how to rebuild every part of a motorcycle.
+My hope is that by the end of this project I'll know how to rebuild every part of a motorcycle.

 Sunday, June 2, 2024